This guest piece was written by Sean Wheeler, author, survivor, and advocate. 6 Minute Read.

 The images caught, do you see me cry?

-I am 7, one of 3 children there.
+I am seven, one of three children there.

 Adults with us too, and us in despair.

 Look in my eyes and tell what you see.